aframevr/aframe-site/src/faq/index.md

 ## What is A-Frame?

 A-Frame is an open source framework for easily creating WebVR experiences with HTML.
 It is designed and maintained by [MozVR](http://mozvr.com/) (Mozilla's virtual reality team research team).
-A-Frame wraps WebGL in HTML custom elements, enabling web developers to create 3D VR scenes that leverage WebGL's power, without having to learn it's complex low-level API.
+A-Frame wraps WebGL in HTML custom elements, enabling web developers to create 3D VR scenes that leverage WebGL's power, without having to learn its complex low-level API.
 Because WebGL is ubiquitous in modern browsers on desktop and mobile, A-Frame experiences work across desktop, mobile, and Oculus Rift headsets.

 A-Frame optimizes for a smooth learning curve between beginner ease of use and advanced user flexibility.
 Beginners start with easily understood primitives like cubes, videos, models, and skies.
-Advanced users can use Javascript to imperatively create dynamic and interactive scenes or dive into its underlying entity-component system, a design pattern popular in the game industry that favors composition over inheritance.
+Advanced users can use JavaScript to imperatively create dynamic and interactive scenes or dive into its underlying entity-component system, a design pattern popular in the game industry that favors composition over inheritance.
 Because A-Frame is built around building blocks that can be extended and combined into limitless combinations, it provides a high degree of creative freedom.

 ## Why did you create it?

-We felt WebVR development was too difficult, and sought tools that would make it faster, easier and more enjoyable.
-Over the course of 2015 the MozVR team was creating many WebVR experiments with Three.js.
+We felt WebVR development was too difficult, and sought tools that would make it faster, easier, and more enjoyable.
+Over the course of 2015 the MozVR team was creating many WebVR experiments with [Three.js](http://threejs.org/).
 To speed up workflows, we began to experiment with custom elements wrapping WebGL.
-In creating these tools we drew inspiration from both existing declarative VR tools (eg JanusVR, Glam, SceneVR), and from game development best practices.
+In creating these tools we drew inspiration from both existing declarative VR tools (e.g., [JanusVR](http://www.janusvr.com/), [GLAM](https://github.com/tparisi/glam), [SceneVR](http://scenevr.com/)), and from game development best practices.
 As the tools matured, we felt that they might be able to address what we felt were gaps in the market, particularly around ease of use and "webby-ness".
 We envisioned A-Frame as having the following:

 * The power of WebGL
 * The accessibility of markup
-* Support for modern web browsers on desktop, mobile and the Oculus Rift
+* Support for modern web browsers on desktop, mobile, and the Oculus Rift
 * A strong emphasis on virtual reality
 * A smooth learning curve between beginners and experts
 * Underlying modularity and extensibility